panzi/cook-serve-hoomans/README.md

 ![](http://i.imgur.com/akcgTv9.png)

-In case you have already used `cook_serve_hooman.exe` v7 or newer it will detect the automatically created backup and restor it before applying the patch:
+In case you have already used `cook_serve_hoomans.exe` v7 or newer it will detect the automatically created backup and restor it before applying the patch:

 ![](http://i.imgur.com/W7QGslM.png)